Timed text

 Timed text is the presentation of text media in synchrony with other media, such as audio and video.

 Applications

 Typical applications of timed text are the real-time subtitling of foreign-language movies on the Web, captioning for people lacking audio devices or having hearing impairments, karaoke, scrolling news items or teleprompter applications.

 Timed text for MPEG-4 movies and cellphone media is specified in MPEG-4 Part 17 Timed Text, and its MIME type is specified by RFC 3839.

 Markup language specifications

-The W3C keeps two standards intended to regulate timed text on the Internet: the Timed Text Markup Language (TTML) and WebVTT (currently in draft stage).
+The W3C keeps two standards intended to regulate timed text on the Internet: the Timed Text Markup Language (TTML) and WebVTT.

 SMPTE created additional metadata structures for use in TTML and developed a profile of TTML called SMPTE-TT.
 The DECE incorporated the SMPTE Timed Text in their UltraViolet Common File Format specification.

 Competing formats

 Interoperability for timed text came up during the development of the SMIL 2.0 specification.
 Today, incompatible formats for captioning, subtitling and other forms of timed text are used on the Web.
 This means that when creating a SMIL presentation, the text portion often needs to be targeted to a particular playback environment.
 Moreover, the accessibility community relies heavily on captioning to make audiovisual content accessible.
 The lack of an interoperable format adds a significant additional cost to the costs of captioning Web content, which are already high.